 Top 7 things to do in Bucharest in only 24 hours

-If you have traveled the world, you must be certainly aware by now that, no matter how spread out and architecturally refined, the metropolises feature, without fail, one “High Street”.
+If you have travelled the world, you must be certainly aware by now that no matter how spread out and architecturally refined, the metropolises feature, without fail, one “High Street”.
 Many of these “High streets” are no longer called thus because mayors and administrations, irrespective of political systems, of traditions and developments competed with each other in baptizing as many principal streets as possible.

 Start from the Victory Square and continue until the United Nations Square where you will meet for the first time Dambovita River.

 2. Visit the Revolution Square and discover the story of communism in Romania

 This part of the city is probably the most representative of Bucharest.

 In a small area along Victory Avenue, you will see some of the most beautiful constructions of Bucharest: the historical Athenee Palace Hotel, nowadays Hilton Hotel (dating from 1912 and being the first construction in Bucharest built with reinforced concrete), the Romanian Atheneum, emblematic building of the city hosting the Romanian National Orchestra Hall, the National Art Museum, former Royal Palace, the University Library, the statue of King Carol Ist and Kretzulescu Church.